alaachami/cs490-studyus/README.md

 2. Create a new group or search for existing groups to join.
 3. Use the chat or video call features to communicate with your group members.

+## Testing

+Refer to readme file in test directory for more information on how to run tests.
+Note: run command `npm install -g jest` before running any tests.

 ## Contributing

 Contributions to StudyUs are welcome!
 To contribute, follow these steps: